 Valerie Krips taught at the University of Melbourne and Deakin University before moving to the English Department of the University of Pittsburgh, where she was chair of the interdisciplinary Children’s Literature program.
 She also taught in the department’s graduate program, Critical and Cultural Studies, and has been a consultant for a variety of heritage projects.
 She was a co-editor of Arena Magazine and is Associate Editor (poetry) for Arena (third series).

 Hannah Nikkelson is Arena’s Visual Editor.
 She is a photographic artist and editor and is interested in long-form documentary projects both political and experiential.

 Guy Rundle was founding co-editor of Arena Magazine and is Associate Editor of Arena (third series).
 He is a well-known essayist and is writer-at-large for Crikey.
 His most recent book Practice: Journalism, Essays and Criticism was published by Black Inc. in 2019.

-Timothy Erik Ström is an independent writer and university teacher based in Melbourne, Australia.
+Timothy Erik Ström is an independent writer based in Melbourne, Australia.
 He is the author of Globalization and Surveillance and his writings can be found at his website: The Sorcerer’s Apparatus.
 He is Arena Online Editor.

 Dan Tout is a lecturer in history and sociology at Federation University and an Arena Publications Editor.
 His research focuses on settler colonialism and nationalism in Australia and their impacts on and implications for First Nations peoples.
 Dan was Arena Journal’s managing editor and is part of the editorial team behind Arena Online.